f3d-app/f3d/doc/user/PARSING.md

 # Parsing options

 When setting options from the [CLI Options](OPTIONS.md), the [commands](COMMANDS.md) or using the [libf3d options string API](../libf3d/OPTIONS.md#string-api), the values are parsed according to their type.
-If parsing fails, the values is not changed.
+If parsing fails, the value is not changed.

 The following types are supported:
- - bool
- - int
- - double
- - ratio
+ - bool: A boolean, true or false.
+ - int: An signed integer.
+ - double: A floating point number.
+ - ratio: A double dividend over a double divisor, stored in a double.
- - string
+ - string: A string of characters.

-As well as vectors for each of these types.
+As well as a list for each of these types, noted as
+ - vector\<type\>

 ## Bool